 Although hair testing shows a long-term pattern of repetitive drug use, it isn’t appropriate for post-accident drug testing.
 Again, the purpose of the post-accident test is to rule out drug or alcohol use as the cause of the accident.
 Hair testing doesn’t indicate current impairment.

 Send to the collection site

-It’s your responsibility, as the employer, to provide the BAT (Breath Alcohol Technician) or Collector with information about the test including:
+You, as the employer must provide the BAT (Breath Alcohol Technician) or Collector with information about the test including:

 - What type of test (breath, urine, fluid)